microsoft/MixedRealityToolkit-Unity/README.md

 # HoloToolkit-Unity
 This is effectively part of the existing HoloToolkit, but this is the repo that will contain all Unity specific components.
-The HoloToolkit is a collection of scripts and components intended to accelerate the development of holographic applications targeting Windows Holographic
+The HoloToolkit is a collection of scripts and components intended to accelerate the development of holographic applications targeting Windows Holographic.

 ---